benjaminbolbrinker/pyiets/docs/source/documentation.rst

 ^^^^^^^^^^^^^^^^^^

 This input file will be used to perform the electron transport calculation.

+- Note one: depending on the previous single point calculation the :code:`mos` parameter has to be set to a different filename.
+  E.g. when turbomole is used with :code:`resulution of identity = true` set :code:`mos` to :code:`ASE.TM.ridft.out` otherwise set to :code:`ASE.TM.dscf.out`

-Note: the :code:`print_green` parameter has to be provided explicitly!
+- Note two: the :code:`print_green` parameter has to be provided explicitly!

 .. _snfout-label: